sliedig/developing-with-aws-step-functions-using-dotnetcore/README.md

 * [AWS Code Build](https://aws.amazon.com/codebuild/)
 * [AWS CloudFormation](https://aws.amazon.com/cloudformation/)

-Using Code Deploy allows us to use on-demand build environments, which are configured using a `buildspec.yaml` file.

 ![Developing With Step Functions Pipeline](pipeline.png "Developing With Step Functions Pipeline")

 ## Credits

-### Cookiecutter SAM for Python Lambda
+### Cookiecutter SAM for DotNet Lambda functions

-The application was initialised using the Cookiecutter SAM for Python Lambda.
-The cookiecutter template provides a wizard like command line experience to create a Serverless app based on SAM and Python 3.6.
+The application was initialised using the Cookiecutter SAM for DotNet Lambda functions.
+The cookiecutter template provides a wizard like command line experience to create a Serverless app based on SAM and .NET Core 2.1.

-For more details check out Heitor Lessa's repository at  [heitorlessa/cookiecutter-aws-sam-python](https://github.com/heitorlessa/cookiecutter-aws-sam-python)
+For more details check out Heitor Lessa's repository at `todo: enter url here`

 Also, a great video tutorial on how to use the Cookiecutter (and more) can be found on the AWS Twitch channel - [Build on Serverless | Building the "Simple Crypto Service" Python Project](https://www.twitch.tv/videos/248791444##)